Maritime Forces Pacific

 MARPAC Quick Facts

-- Canadian Forces Base (CFB) Esquimalt is Canada’s West Coast naval base.
+- Canadian Forces Base (CFB) Esquimalt is Canada’s Pacific Coast naval base.
 It encompasses 12,000 acres and 1,500 buildings.

-- CFB Esquimalt contributes $500 million into the local community annually.
+- CFB Esquimalt contributes nearly $600 million into the local community annually.

 - Fleet Maintenance Facility Cape Breton employs 1,200 skilled trade workers and provides all necessary naval engineering, repair and maintenance for the Canadian Pacific Fleet.